CamerAllan/ccallan/public/content/posts/new-blog.md

 > *'Maybe I should start a blog'*

 I've never been someone who writes for fun.
-Up until now, I've only taken the time to put pen to paper when it's been necessary - for coursework and exams.
-Given that all my writing so far has been under these circumstances, I thought I'd better give it another go.
+Up until now, I've only taken the time to put pen to paper when it's been necessary - mainly coursework and exams.
+So it's maybe time to give it a go under more favorable circumstances.

 So, after thinking for a while I decided this might not be a horrendous idea, for a few reasons: